 First, the layout is made by creating the scene set and placing the characters into it.
 Then, the characters are animated through animation variables, and the motion is added to give a lively look to the object through keyframing or motion capture.

-You can see and observe in the video below that the initial draft of a scene of Ratatouille movie is pretty rough and movement with transition looks sketchy and unnatural.
+You can see and observe in the video below that the initial draft of a scene from the Ratatouille movie is pretty rough and movement with transition looks sketchy and unnatural.

 In the draft, only starting and ending poses are produced, which are called keyframes.
 Later, the lightning gets set, camera angle gets fixed, effects are added, details are polished, and the scenes are set to give the final smooth animation for broadcasting.